araneasweb/brainfuck-interpreter-gui/README.md

 https://github.students.cs.ubc.ca/yod/brainfuck-interpreter-gui/blob/6a6d36328f51d6a6af7f5c846be1091692d4e8f8/haskell/src/GUITest.hs#L231-L272

 We were also able to implement a Turing Machine Simulator and stepper to allow the user to better understand and investigate Brainfuck code.
 By pressing "Left" or "Right", the tape is shifted so that you can see different portions of it.
 Pressing "Step" begins the process of stepping through the code, and each click to "Next" moves the tape forward by one, updating the terminal as necessary.
-This creates a visual representation of the memory tape that can be manipulated with our stepper buttons, allowing users to interact with their code at a low level.
+When a new step is completed, the tape is reset back to the index position of the actual program.
+This creates a visual representation of the memory tape that can be manipulated with our stepper buttons, allowing users to visualise their code at a low level.

 The following two links show some of the code written to create the Turing machine tape, as well as the GUI tape viewer.